What Color Engagement Ring Should I Get? | All the Factors to Consider in One Guide

 G-J near Colorless Diamonds

-Any near-colorless stone is found in this color grade, which includes G, H, I, and J. A G color grade stone is just a step down from F, which is truly colorless, while H is only two steps down, making it a second good near colorless candidate.
+Any near-colorless stone is found in this color grade, which includes G, H, I, and J. A G color-grade stone is just a step down from F, which is truly colorless, while H is only two steps down, making it a second good near the colorless candidate.

 I color grade starts to display some body color; however, a stone in this tier is easily masked when excellently cut.
 When it comes to J diamonds, they display more color than those in I, making them a perfect match for a rose gold setting.